Zeanog/3DEngine/README.md

 # 3DEngine

 Just a really rough engine.
 Mostly low level code.

 I have been working on this slowly over a couple of years.
 I found a demo (https://lnkd.in/gw6GtmZ) to learn from.

 I've also been using this to tryout various ideas in C++ I've had, like a foreach loop.
 So some of the code is inefficient.
 But I hope somewhat clever.  :D

+5/30/2026:

+I broke lighting and the FBX loader.
+I really wanted to check-in my updated reflection code.

+You can now reflect methods.
+System also handles method overloading.
+Still needs a lot more testing.
+System/Reflector.h

+Also added unit tests

 11/6/2025:
 Added a reflection system a couple of weeks ago.
 Allows users to define a reflection object for a given data structure.
 Needs work in regards to complex types like lists and maps.